-If there is indeed a fertility disorder present in one or both partners, modern reproductive medicine offers various therapeutic options.
-Our experienced team will recommend the best treatment for your individual situation and accompany you sensitively during the course of treatment.
+Modern reproductive medicine offers various options for artificial insemination.
+Our experienced team will recommend the best treatment for your individual situation and will accompany you sensitively during the course of treatment.

-With IVF, matured egg cells are extracted from the woman after hormonal stimulation and put together with approximately 50,000 prepared sperm cells of her partner.
-The egg cells are fertilised outside the body, without further intervention.
-If fertilisation is successful, usually two embryos will be transferred to the womb after two to five days.
+The most common fertility treatment, IVF involves matured egg cells being extracted and mixed with approximately 50,000 prepared sperm cells of her partner or donor.
+The egg cells are fertilised in a lab, and if this is successful, usually two embryos will be transferred to the womb after two to five days.

-If there is no sperm in the man’s ejaculation that is capable of fertilization, it may be possible to extract sperm from the epididymis (MESA) or through a biopsy from the testicular tissue (TESE) and used for artificial insemination via ICSI.
+Ocassionally, there will be no sperm cells in the ejaculate of the person with male organs.
+If this is the case, it may be possible to extract the cells through a biopsy from the testicular tissue (TESE) and used for artificial insemination via ICSI (see: above).

-If more eggs are extracted after hormone treatment than are required for an IVF/ICSI cycle, these can be carefully frozen and used later for another cycle of artificial insemination.
+Cyropreservation can be useful if more eggs are than needed are extracted after hormone treatment.
+These eggs then can be carefully frozen and used later for another cycle of artificial insemination.

-The embryos obtained through artificial fertilisation are transferred through the vagina and cervix into the uterine cavity using a very thin catheter.
-The process is painless for the woman and takes only a few minutes.
+Embryos obtained through artificial fertilisation are transferred into the uterine cavity using a very thin catheter, which is quick and painless.

-Traditional Chinese Medicine (TCM) is playing an increasingly important role in infertility therapy.
-With its help, both physical and emotional symptoms that occur before and during infertility therapy can be treated.
+Traditional Chinese Medicine (TCM) is an increasingly respected and utilised accessory to fertility treatment.
+It can help both physical and emotional symptoms that occur before and during infertility therapy.

 TFP Fertility is a member of FertiPROTEKT Netzwerk e.V., which has promoted the coverage of costs for fertility-preservation measures by health insurance companies in the case of surgery, chemotherapy or radiation.